- Solicitors For Business

-Solvent Exposure Claims
+Solvent and Chemical Exposure Claims

-If you have worked with solvents and have developed an illness as a result, JMW can help you claim the compensation to which you are entitled.
+If you have worked with solvents and chemicals and have developed an illness as a result, JMW can help you claim the compensation to which you are entitled.
 Our team is highly experienced and will guide you throughout your case.
 If your health has been compromised due to conditions at your place of work, you are entitled to seek recompense.

 In the workplace, strict controls should be implemented to prevent workers from being exposed to dangerous solvents.
 However, some employees may find they are asked to handle solvents without proper training or the correct safety equipment.
 If this has happened to you and your health has suffered as a consequence, we can help you make a successful claim for compensation.

 Employers should provide appropriate ventilation and protective equipment, such as gloves, goggles, aprons and respiratory equipment.
-The Control of Substances Hazardous to Health Regulations, (COSHH), are designed to help keep people safe in the workplace and safeguard against exposure to dangerous chemicals or substances and their guidance in relation to solvent usage in the workplace should be followed.
+The Control of Substances Hazardous to Health Regulations, (COSHH) are designed to help keep people safe in the workplace and safeguard against exposure to dangerous chemicals or substances and their guidance in relation to solvent usage in the workplace should be followed.

 The specific symptoms of solvent exposure will depend on the substance someone has come into contact with and the level to which they were exposed.
 Generally speaking, however, short-term symptoms may include: